Srichitra-S/underactuated_hand_tools/README.md

  <!--:construction_worker: :construction: **_This page is under construction_** :construction: :construction_worker:-->

-# Benchmarking for underactuated adaptive hands
+# Tools for underactuated adaptive hands

-This page provides instructions and source code for benchmarking underactuated adaptive hands.
+This page provides instructions and source code for working with underactuated adaptive hands.
 This is complementary material to the paper

-> ***Benchmarking Data-based Within-Hand Manipulation with Underactuated Adaptive Hands***
+> ***Tools for Data-driven Modeling ofWithin-Hand Manipulation with Underactuated Adaptive Hands***

-submitted to the *IEEE Robotics and Automation Letters* special issue on *Benchmarking for Manipulations*.
+submitted to the *Learning for Dynamics and Control (L4DC 2020)*.

 **The code is based on ROS and tested on Kinetic.**

 To build the hands, follow instructions in the [Yale OpenHand project](https://www.eng.yale.edu/grablab/openhand/).

-We provide a benchmarking platform in three paths.
+We provide a platform in three paths.
 The user can either use the *Rutgers Underactuated-hand Manipulation* (RUM) dataset, independently collect data on a real system, or collect in a simulated environment.
 We provide the RUM dataset and source code for the user to take on any of the paths.

 ---
 ## RUM dataset